 Officer.
 For curiosity, I would like to tell you that a masked statue of

-Williamson’s face could be seen in the wall of STNM Hospital on the way to the male
+Williamson's face could be seen on the wall of STNM Hospital on the way to the male

 ward above the blood donation room.

-Prior to the first experiment at Gangtok, four tests were done of the four, two were ragged and busted.
-The first official rocket mail was done from the Gangtok Post Office compound to the Durbar High School where 200 items were carried.
+Before the first experiment at Gangtok, four tests were done of the four; two were ragged and busted.
+The first official rocket mail was sent from the Gangtok Post Office compound to the Durbar High School, where 200 items were carried.
 It was between 10.30 am and 10.35 am.
 The envelopes were franked with the special two rupees Rocket mail stamp in blue and yellow.
-The letters were then posted and had the postmark “Gangtok 7 Th April 1939.”
-Two launches were made with over 50 yards that were successful.
+The letters were then posted with the postmark "Gangtok 7th April 1939."
+Two launches were made with over 50 successful yards.

-The second firing was done at Chogyal Tashi Namgyal Field towards the Post Office in presence of the Chogyal and His Highness signing his name in three of the six covers.
+The second firing was done at Chogyal Tashi Namgyal Field towards the Post Office in the presence of the Chogyal and His Highness signing his name on three of the six covers.
 The covers are scripted “Tashi Namgyal Field 8/4/35.”
-Six covers and 410 cards were flown by the Maharajah with one pound of mail as the weight carried by a rocket.
+The Maharajah flew six covers and 410 cards with one pound of mail as the weight carried by a rocket.

-An evening of April 8 witnessed an interesting firing being fired vertically.
+On the evening of April 8, I witnessed an interesting vertical firing.
 This was the first vertical firing east of Europe.
-The rocket carried 388 gold cards and had raised 1000ft and the weight included 2lbs.
-This was the first vertical firing east of Europe.
-The Chogyal autographed two cards for the experimenter and granted him permission to have a block made of his signature to impress all rocket mail items dispatched by him.
+The rocket carried 388 gold cards and raised 1000ft, and its weight included 2 lbs.
+The Chogyal autographed two cards for the experimenter and granted him permission to have a block made of his signature to impress all rocket mail items he dispatched.

 The fourth firing saw 175 covers being dispatched by F Williamson from Dak Bungalow towards the Post Offices.
-The rocket failed to its target and struck the rock and was smashed.
-World’s first parcel dispatch over the river was done on April 10 over River Rani Khola that is written as Ranikhali on the covers at 3.30 pm.
+The rocket failed to reach its target, struck the rock, and was smashed.
+The world's first parcel dispatch over the river was done on April 10 over River Rani Khola, written as Ranikhali on the covers at 3.30 pm.
 CE Dudley discharged the mail rocket.

-The sixth firing on April 10 at 3.35 pm established a new world record when for the first time a parcel was carried by means of a rocket.
-The parcel included 12 items that had a packet of tea, sugars, spoon, hanger chief, toothbrush, cigarettes, and others.
+The sixth firing on April 10 at 3.35 pm established a new world record when, for the first time, a parcel was carried utilizing a rocket.
+The parcel included 12 items: a packet of tea, sugar, a spoon, a handkerchief, a toothbrush, cigarettes, and others.
 Dudley fired the parcel rocket over the river Rani Khola from Surumsa to Ray.
-On the parcel reaches its destination, the river was crossed and Smith opened the parcel.
+The river was crossed once the parcel reached its destination, and Smith opened it.
 All the articles were perfectly intact.
-In the missives, the word “mail” was canceled by hand and the word “Parcel’ written instead.
+In the missives, the word “mail” was cancelled by hand, and “Parcel’ was written instead.

-The firing was again done over River Rani Khola but from the opposite bank i.e. from Ray to Surumsa.
+The firing was again done over River Rani Khola but from the opposite bank, i.e. from Ray to Surumsa.
 Tashi Dadul Densapa fired the 186-cover flight.
-Dudley handed over a certificate to Smith quoting that this experiment was a means of transport during floods or landslides.
+Dudley handed a certificate to Smith stating that this experiment was a means of transport during floods or landslides.

 Another experiment was held on the same day at the White Memorial Hall, Gangtok.
 The test was to observe the strength of the rocket against the gale.
 Smith fired eight shots over Singtam River in Singtam on April 13 with 118 covers flown.
 The distance covered by the rocket was 550 yards.
 The last and the ninth firing in Sikkim were made over the Rungpo River at Rungpo.
 There were 100 covers flown.

-Today these historic Sikkim Rocket mail Experiment envelopes are very sought-after by the airmail stationery collectors as well as stamp collectors across the globe.
+Today, these historic Sikkim Rocket Mail Experiment envelopes are very sought-after by airmail stationery collectors as well as stamp collectors across the globe.
 I found it very interesting that this single Sikkim Rocket mail flight covers each cost from $100 to $500.
-I do have in my collection one of the labels or so-called Sikkim Rocket mail stamps including a signature of Stephen Smith, for which I had to pay Rs 1500 a decade back.
-Truly today, we have long forgotten this rare achievement that was performed in the soil of Sikkim.
-But whenever anyone talks about the airmail history, the name of Sikkim Rocket mail Experiment 1935 will always be given its due respect.
+I do have one of the labels or so-called Sikkim Rocket mail stamps in my collection, including a signature of Stephen Smith, for which I had to pay Rs 1500 a decade back.
+Today, we have long forgotten this rare achievement performed on Sikkim's soil.
+However, whenever anyone talks about airmail history, the name Sikkim Rocket Mail Experiment 1935 will always be given due respect.

 No comments: